-Wondering when to visit Prague and the rest of the Czech Republic?
-Read on!
+Are you wondering when the best time to visit Prague and the rest of the Czech Republic is?

 If you’re having trouble deciding when to visit Prague, fear not.
-The easy answer is “whenever you can”!
-Whether it’s the dead of winter or dog days of summer, there is always something interesting to do and see in the Czech Republic and the “City of 100 Spires”.
+The easiest answer is “whenever you can”!
+Whether it’s the dead of winter or the dog days of summer, there is always something interesting to do and see in the Czech Republic and the “City of 100 Spires”.

 Depending on the time of year, visitors can look forward to experiencing a wide range of festivals, events, traditions, and celebrations.
 That’s why it’s important to consider your personal interests, as well as the pros (and cons) of each season when planning your trip.